amarpan/how-to-use-the-vim-text-editor/README.md

 Vim offers a rich selection of keyboard-based shortcuts that make editing, inserting, deleting, and searching for specific use-cases speedy and efficient.

 ## Background Information
-Derived from the original Vi text editor, Vim stands for "Vi IMproved".
+Derived from the Vi text editor, Vim stands for "Vi IMproved".
 Notable differences between Vi and Vim are:

 1. Multi-Level Undo